About CHOICES for Victims of Domestic Violence (CHOICES)

 The Need for a New Shelter

 Though CHOICES has been providing a safe, secure shelter for victims of domestic violence in Central Ohio for almost four decades, the current facility is outdated and inadequate in meeting the needs of the community.
-Recently, the number of adults and children seeking shelter rose to more than 100—double the capacity the facility is designed to hold.
+The number of adults and children seeking shelter on a typical day has surpassed 100—double the capacity the facility is designed to hold.

 Plans for the New Shelter